 Level 6 Level 7 Five-year trained omit this level Maximum level for employees with less than three years training

-Level 8 Level 9 Five-year trained omit this level; three-year trained spend two years on this
+Level 8

-2010.
-3 level
+Level 9 Five-year trained omit this level; three-year trained spend two years on this level

-Level 10 Three-year trained spend two years on this level
+Level 10 ,

 Level 11

-Level 12
+Level 12 Level 13

-Level 13 Maximum level for registered teachers
+revel 12 Maximum level for registered teachers

 Provided that any new employee commencing from 2018 will not progress past Band 1 Level 9 unless the employee has full teacher registration as certified by the Teachers Registration Board.

 Band 2 Advanced Skills Teacher or Senior Education Officer

 Band 3 Assistant Principal of a school or college or Senior School Psychologist

 Band 3A Principal - New classification methodology from 1 January 2013

 Level 1 Less than 200 weighted enrolments

 Level 2 210-350 weighted enrolments

 Level 3 360-500 weighted enrolments

 Level 4 510-750 weighted enrolments

 Level 5 760-990 weighted enrolments

-Level 6 Band 3B 1000 and above weighted enrolments Non School Based Principals
+Level 6 Band 3B 1000 and above weighted enrolments

 Non School Based Principals

 Level 1

 Level 2

-Level 3
+Level 3 Level 4

-Level 4
+Level 4 Level 5

-Level 5 Level 6
+Level 6

 Level 7

 Level 8

 Band 3C Principal - Former classification methodology

 Level 1 Principal of a school with less than 101 students

 Level 2 Principal of a school with 101 to 200 students

-Level 3 (a) Principal of a special school with less than 50 students(b) Principal (District support school)
+Level 3 (a) Principal of a special school with less than 50 students

-Level 4 (a) Principal of a school or college with 201 to 300 students
+Level 4 (b) Principal (District support school)(a) Principal of a school or college with 201 to 300 students

-(b) Principal of a special school with 50 or more students
+Level 4 (b) Principal of a special school with 50 or more students

 (c) Principal education officer 1

 Level 5 (a) Principal of a school or college with 301 to 450 students

 (b) Principal education officer 2

 (c) Manager (district support service)

-Level 6 (d) Manager (state-wide support service) Principal of a school or college with 451 to 799 students
+(d) Manager (state-wide support service)

-Level 6 Level 7 Principal of a school or college with 451 to 799 students Principal of a school or college with 800 to 999 students
+Level 6 Principal of a school or college with 451 to 799 students

-Level 7 Principal of a school or college with over 999 students
+Level 7 Principal of a school or college with 800 to 999 students

-FCACIO Timespar of a school of conege with over 333 statents
+Level 8 Principal of a school or college with over 999 students

 Band 4 Senior Education Manager/Director

-Level 1
+Level 1 ~ .